 Sorry.
 Hope you enjoyed this :)

-If this piqued your interest, check out the Haskell to Perl6 page of the docs, or download Perl6 and give it a try for yourself.
+If this piqued your interest, check out the Haskell to Raku page of the docs, or download Raku and give it a try for yourself.

 Addendum (updated July 6th, 2019)

-Here’s Damian Conway, a Perl 6 language designer, on the goals of the Perl 6 language in relation to this post:
+Here’s Damian Conway, a Raku language designer, on the goals of the Raku language in relation to this post:

-One of the original Perl 6 design philosophies was that complexity is intrinsically irreducible…but extrinsically redistributable.
+One of the original Raku design philosophies was that complexity is intrinsically irreducible…but extrinsically redistributable.
 See: “The waterbed theory of language design”.

-In line with that belief, Perl 6 almost always attempts to redistribute its syntactic complexity towards declarations…and away from calls.
+In line with that belief, Raku almost always attempts to redistribute its syntactic complexity towards declarations…and away from calls.
 Mainly because declarations are typically written once, by a small number of expert developers, whereas calls are typically written many times, by a large herd of shall-we-say-less-than-expert developers.

 In other words, Perl tries to put the complexity where it will do the least harm, and where its victims may have the best chance of surviving it. :-)